top of page

 4. Expected reduction in incident rate and attrition.
 This is the hardest number.
 Quality work pays back invisibly: the incident that does not happen is not on any ledger.
 The honest defense is to produce a range based on the team's current incident rate and a reasonable assumption about how much of it the proposed work addresses.
 Then run the math.

-A typical quality investment, defended honestly, looks like: $400K of engineering time invested to prevent an estimated 2–4 production incidents per year (at $100K–$300K each) and reduce engineer attrition by one senior departure per year ($400K all-in).
-Total expected return: $700K–$1.6M against $400K invested.
-The defensibility is in the range, the assumptions behind it, and the willingness to revise the estimate based on what actually happens.
+(Illustrative calculation — the numbers are invented to show the method; yours replace them.)
+A quality investment, defended honestly, looks like this shape: a fixed amount of engineering time invested to prevent an estimated 2–4 production incidents per year and to avoid roughly one senior departure per year — with each of those costed from your own figures.
+Lay the expected return (incidents avoided × your incident cost, plus attrition avoided × your loaded departure cost) next to the amount invested, as a range, and the case makes itself.
+The defensibility is in the range, the assumptions behind it, and the willingness to revise the estimate based on what actually happens — not in the precision of any single figure.

 This is more rigor than most quality budget conversations get.
 It is also more rigor than most product feature budget conversations get, and the discrepancy is part of the reason quality work loses budget battles it should win.